Causes of Brown Stain on Ceiling and How to Fix It

 Brown Stain on Ceiling Below Bathroom

-If there is a bathroom above the floor you’re living in.
+If there is a bathroom above the floor, you’re living in.
 You may notice leakage on the ceiling.
 Examine for the probability of water damage and any ceiling stain.

 Note that due to water’s travel ability, even to a further distance, you might find the stains exist farther away rather than being directly under the bathroom.

 A severe enough leak can create a brown stain on the ceiling underneath it.
 In case of this, it’d be wise to reach the company that provides water damage restoration service.
-They can help you to locate the leakage source, assess the damage, and bring the plan to repair the situation.
+They can help you locate the leakage source, assess the damage, and bring a plan to repair the situation.